apollographql/apollo-server/packages/apollo-datasource-rest/README.md

 ### HTTP Methods

 The `get` method on the [RESTDataSource](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-datasource-rest) makes an HTTP `GET` request.
-Similarly, there are methods built-in to allow for POST, PUT, PATCH, and DELETE requests.
+Similarly, there are methods built-in to allow for HEAD, POST, PUT, PATCH, and DELETE requests.

 ```javascript
 class MoviesAPI extends RESTDataSource {